Age of first-time buyers

 1. Main facts and figures

-- in 2015 to 2017, White British first-time buyers were aged 31 years on average when they bought their first home – this was younger than first-time buyers from all other ethnic groups combined (32 years)
+- in the 2 years from April 2015 to March 2017, White British first-time buyers were 31 years old on average when they bought their first home – this was younger than first-time buyers from all other ethnic groups combined (32 years old)

 - White British

-- Other – all other ethnic groups (including White ethnic minorities and all other ethnic minorities)
+- Other – all ethnic minority groups (including White minorities)

 4. Data sources